jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 2. On Linux or docker:

-   - For Nvidia cards, install `nvidia-opencl-icd` on Debian/Ubuntu.
-Install `opencl-nvidia` on Arch.
+   - For Nvidia cards, install `nvidia-opencl-icd` on Debian/Ubuntu:

     ```sh
     sudo apt update
     sudo apt install nvidia-opencl-icd
     ```

+    If presented with multiple package options, choose the one that matches the version of your current nvidia driver (`apt list --installed | grep nvidia`).

+    Install `opencl-nvidia` on Arch:

     ```sh
     sudo pacman -Sy opencl-nvidia